ahmaddo/notes/README.md

 # Usage:
+If you get issues with permissions, you can use 644 for folder and 775 files.
-Make www-data owner for the project and open main file (src/index.php).
+Run main file (src/index.php).